OpenOmics/ervx/README.md

 ## Dependencies
 **Requires:** `singularity>=3.5`  `snakemake>=6.0`

-At the current moment, the pipeline uses a mixture of enviroment modules and docker images; however, this will be changing soon!
-In the very near future, the pipeline will only use docker images.
+At the current moment, the pipeline uses docker images for every step in the pipeline!
 With that being said, [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and [singularity](https://singularity.lbl.gov/all-releases) must be installed on the target system.
 Snakemake orchestrates the execution of each step in the pipeline.
 To guarantee the highest level of reproducibility, each step of the pipeline will rely on versioned images from [DockerHub](https://hub.docker.com/orgs/nciccbr/repositories).
 Snakemake uses singularity to pull these images onto the local filesystem prior to job execution, and as so, snakemake and singularity will be the only two dependencies in the future.

 ## Installation
 Please clone this repository to your local filesystem using the following command: